jdittrich/userNeedResearchBook/text/allURBook.md

 # About this text

 This book is written for all who want to design product according to the needs of human beings.
-This text teaches you how to find potential users and to find out about their activities, motivations and problems and how to analyze the gathered data in a way that makes it usable for you design process.
+This text teaches you how to find potential users and find out about their activities, motivations and problems.
+I demonstrate how to analyze the gathered data in a way that makes it usable and useful for you design process.

-To have knowledge about the how and why of the users work allows you to create innovative product that meet the needs you found out about.
-As well you can use this knowledge to improve existing products and adapt them using your insights.
+To have knowledge about the how and why of the users work allows you to create innovative products that meet the users’s needs.
+As well you can use this knowledge to improve existing products using your insights.

 I try to teach methods for user needs research in a way that is descriptive and allows quick application of the learned methods by using tools that are readily available to you.
-I give examples for the methods to demonstrate their application in practice.
+I give examplesto demonstrate the use of methods in practice.
 I hope you can imagine yourself applying the describes methods when reading – and I want to avoid teaching something that seems like mere theory to you.

 Don’t get me wrong (especially if you are a seasoned researcher for user needs or a professional in some other social science field).
 It is not that I think theory is superfluous and should be avoided by practitioners.
 I just want to empower beginners by provide a start in the field which is hands-on and leads to visible results.